huizhou68/scrapol/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `scrapol` is to facilitate data collection with respect to American politicians whose information is publicly available on [Ballotpedia](https://ballotpedia.org/).
-This package enables users to gather party and district information through the `ScrapingParty()` and `ScrapingDistrict()` functions, respectively.
+The goal of `scrapol` is to facilitate academic study on American politicians whose information is publicly available on [Ballotpedia](https://ballotpedia.org/).
+This package enables users to gather politicians’ party and district information through the `ScrapingParty()` and `ScrapingDistrict()` functions, respectively.
 Alternatively, users may apply the `scrapol_city()` function to scrape both information simultaneously.

 This package was tailored for politicians at the city or county level, although the `ScrapingParty()` function can be used to scrape party